Askworde History, Family Crest & Coats of Arms

 Early History of the Askworde family

-Another 221 words (16 lines of text) covering the years 1230, 1892, 1908 and 1916 are included under the topic Early Askworde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Askworde research.
+Another 111 words (8 lines of text) covering the years 1230, 1892, 1908 and 1916 are included under the topic Early Askworde History in all our PDF Extended History products and printed products wherever possible.

 Askworde Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Askworde include Asquith, Askwith and others.

 Early Notables of the Askworde family (pre 1700)